roblillack/elma/elma-rs/README.md

 - [ ] Add theming support (light/dark mode, custom colours)
 - [ ] Log network actions and user events for debugging and compatibility with existing ELMA tools
 - [ ] Formatted date does not match web interface -- are we missing locale info somewhere?
+- [ ] Load mailbox while already showing it
+- [ ] Only start connecting to backends when the user first tries to access them

 ## Project layout